-The group, led by John Gordon from the University of Saskatchewan, published a paper in the Journal of Allergy and Clinical Immunology on October 26, 2016 showing that, in mice, they were able to reduce the anaphylactic response peanut and egg proteins by up to 90 per cent.
+The group, led by John Gordon from the University of Saskatchewan, published a paper in the Journal of Allergy and Clinical Immunology in October 2016 showing that, in mice, they were able to reduce the anaphylactic response peanut and egg proteins by up to 90 per cent.

 “If we can reliably ‘cure’ food allergies, or related conditions such as asthma or autoimmune diseases such as multiple sclerosis with this new therapy, it would be life-changing for affected individuals,” notes Gordon.

 Cell Therapy ‘Switched Off’ Reaction

 The cell therapy research is still in mice and the lab.
 The team hopes to be able to get approval for a clinical trial in humans.
 Back in 2010, Gordon’s team demonstrated they could reverse an asthmatic response in human cells in a test tube.

 Gordon is a research leader in Canada’s Allergy, Genes and Environment (AllerGen) Network.
 According to AllerGen’s media release: The discovery involves generating a type of naturally occurring immune cell that sends a signal to reverse the hyper-immune response present in allergic reactions.
 That signal triggers another “off switch” that turns off reactive cells further along the allergic pathway.

 “This discovery portends a major breakthrough towards a therapeutic reversal of food allergen sensitivity,” said Dr. Judah Denburg, Scientific Director and CEO of AllerGen.